 - 2 pieces of crystallised ginger, approx 2.5cm square, 5mm thick

-Ginger has a long history of safe use, but during pregnancy it is important to be aware of the potential risks from high doses.
-However, the British Herbal Compendium does list ginger as a remedy for vomiting during pregnancy.
+This remedy has a long history of safe use, but during pregnancy, it is important to be aware of the potential risks from high doses.
+However, the British Herbal Compendium does list it as a remedy for vomiting during pregnancy.
 And, a 2018 French study agrees that the available evidence suggests ginger is a safe and effective remedy for nausea and vomiting of pregnancy.

-Incidentally, I recently heard about a neat trick for easily peeling fresh ginger root – with a spoon!
+Incidentally, I recently heard about a neat trick for easily peeling fresh roots – with a spoon!
 It really works…